MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ieee8021qtypes/ns-ieee8021qtypes-net_packet_ieee8021q.md

 ### -field PriorityCodePoint

-Specifies the 802.1p priority information that is used to establish packet priority in shared-media 802 networks.
-The bits in this member specify an 802.1p priority value.
+Specifies the quality-of-service prioritization scheme that is used to establish packet priority on an IEEE 802.3 Ethernet network.
+This 3-bit field refers to the IEEE 802.1p class of service that can be used to prioritize different classes of traffic.

 ### -field VlanIdentifier

 Identifies the virtual LAN (VLAN) that a packet belongs to.
+Portions of the network which are VLAN-aware can include this 12-bit VLAN tag.

 ### -field TxTagging

+Specifies the actions defined in the [**NET_PACKET_TX_IEEE8021Q_ACTION_FLAGS**](ne-ieee8021qtypes-net_packet_tx_ieee8021q_action_flags.md) enum.
+If only IEEE 802.1 priority tagging is enabled, **TxTagging** is set to 1.
+If only VLAN tagging is enabled, **TxTagging** is set to 2.
+If both are enabled, **TxTagging** is set to 3.

 ## -remarks